lgonzalezrouco/pti/p4_seg/README.md

 	sudo iptables -A INPUT -p tcp --dport 4430 -j ACCEPT

-# Blockchain (optional part)
+## 4. Blockchain

-## 1. Introduction
+### 4.1 Introduction

 Note: taken from: [Learn Blockchains by Building One](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46)

 In this part we will explore some concepts of a blockchain with a simplifed implementation in Python.

-The blockcain is operated through a Web API.
+The blockchain is operated through a Web API.
 We need therefore an HTTP client to perform the operations.
 We will use curl (or alternatively you may use Postman).

-## 2. Tasks
+### 4.2 Tasks

-### 2.1 Install the environment
+#### 4.2.1 Install the environment

 You will need python3.6.
 Check if it is installed and install it if needed.